How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 Experienced at both:

-• 3-5 BJJ + 1-2 gym sessions
+• 3-5 BJJ + 1-2 strength training sessions

 • Adjust volume based on competition schedule